 Merit’s cross-functional compliance team is working diligently on this extensive project.
-We are very confident that this project will be completed before the suggested compliance date set by FDA of Dec 23, 2023.
 Progress on transitioning Merit’s products over to the new luer standard is well underway.
 Part numbers included in this project come from multiple product families, such as Molded Parts & Components, Valves, Syringes, Tubing Extensions, Percutaneous Access, Fluid Management, Waste Management & Safety Products, and Catheters.

 For more information about Merit’s products and our 80369-7 compliance project, contact your Merit business development manager or Merit’s dedicated OEM customer representative at email@example.com.
 Request a virtual meeting with Merit’s Product Development Team and get your project started today.